In the Name of the King: Production

 The production budget was $60 million, making it Uwe Boll's most expensive film production to date.

 Boll has said that two versions will be produced due to length.
 The first will run for 127 minutes as a single movie trimmed down for cinematic release.
 The second, a director's cut, was made for a DVD release and ran 155 minutes.

 The film was shot near the Municipality of Sooke, the westernmost area of the Greater Victoria, Capital Regional District (CRD), British Columbia.
 Locals and First Nations people were recruited as extras and for other duties.

 Visual effects were added in post-production.
 Companies included Elektrofilm, Frantic Films, The Orphanage, PICTORION das werk, Rocket Science VFX, Technicolor Creative Services, TVT postproduction, and upstart!
 Animation.

 Soundtrack

 The German power metal band Blind Guardian recorded the movie's main theme, "Skalds and Shadows".
 The British progressive metal band Threshold contributed the song "Pilot in the Sky of Dreams" from their album Dead Reckoning.
 The Swedish power metal band, HammerFall, also contributed a track, "The Fire Burns Forever".
 Wolfgang Herold was the executive soundtrack producer.

 Reception

 Box office

 In the Name of the King was a box office bomb, grossing $2.98 million in its United States opening, not cracking that week's top ten.
 It had grossed $10.3 million worldwide, including $2.47 million in Germany, $1.39 million in Russia and $1.22 million in Spain.
-Afterwards, Uwe Boll announced that this would be his first and last movie with a large budget.